RememberOfLife/mirabel/README.md

   * after enqueuing the gui gets back a struct where it can see if e.g. the object has finished constructing yet
   * use this to parallelize loading/saving of all sorts of assets (images,sound,configs,etc..)
   * also frontendwrappers could cache constructe frontends and just return the cached one, this would keep settings per runtime and reduce loading times after first loading
-* button for screenshots? unsure if this is a useful feature though
+* button for screenshots
+  * definitely need a feature to export focused graphics from games so commentators/analysts can compose game "diagrams"
 * create icon, show it on the empty (default) frontend
 * combobox for gamevariant board implementation (e.g. bitboards, havannah eval persistent storage, etc..)
 * semver for all the components